mcgill-csus/mcgill-csus-docs/course-info/Courses.md

 + The theory and application of approximation algorithms.
 Topics include: randomized algorithms, network optimization, linear programming and semi definite programming techniques, the game theoretic method, the primal-dual method, and metric embeddings.
 + __Prereqs:__ COMP 362 or MATH 350 or permission of instructor; strong background in algorithms and/or mathematics
 + __Restriction:__ Not open to students who have taken COMP 692
 + No syllabus available at this time

+###COMP 555: Software Privacy
++ __4 credits__
++ __Winter__
++ Conceptual foundations of information privacy: security and cryptography, privacy by design, privacy threats.
+Technical controls for supporting privacy: authorization, authentication, access control, malware and intrusion detection.
+Application-specific privacy concerns of databases, web and mobile applications, cloud storage.
++ __Prereqs:__ COMP 303
++ __Restrictions:__ Not open to students who have taken COMP 599 when the topic was "Topics in Mobile Application Development".
++ No syllabus available at this time

 ###COMP 557: Fundamentals of Computer Graphics